Updated March 17, 2023

 - Multiple users access the system when it is newly released.

 - Login the system after a power outage issue is resolved.

 - Service outage of a system

 This is a guide to Spike Testing.
-Here we discuss what is Spike Testing? step by step process of the spike testing along with the advantages and disadvantages.
+Here we discuss basic concept, step by step process along with the advantages and disadvantages.
 You may also have a look at the following articles to learn more –